What are the Different Types of Bathroom Mirror?

 This is ideal if you have a double basin or vanity cabinet for a ‘his and her’ sinks, as this allows you to hang a mirror above each basin.
 Alternatively, a single wide mirror will also work well, however, two narrow mirrors will give the illusion of more vertical space.

 Multiple mirrors will even work if you just have the single basin but a large vanity unit.
 If the basin is over to one side, adding a second mirror will make it look more balanced.

 Illuminated bathroom mirrors come with LED lights built into the mirror that can illuminate the entire bathroom and even mimic natural daylight.

-Illuminated mirrors with Plumbworld are available in two designs: as a plug-in system for the mains electricity or with a battery pack.
+Illuminated mirrors are available in two designs: as a plug-in for mains electricity or with a battery pack.
 They are especially useful in bathrooms that do not have a window or source of natural light - such as those built into an extension.
-The light illuminated mirrors will emit is similar to natural light, therefore creating a bright space.
+The light illuminated mirrors emit is similar to natural light, therefore creating a bright space.

-Many illuminated bathroom mirrors also feature a handy auto-demisting technology, which is particularly handy on a cold day and you can’t see yourself in the mirror after a shower.
+Many illuminated bathroom mirrors also feature a handy auto-demisting technology, which is particularly handy on a cold day when a steamy shower is preventing you from seeing in your mirror.
 No longer do you have to wipe the mirror down with a towel; built-in demister pads eliminate large patches of steam on your mirror, allowing you to get on with your daily routine.

 Bluetooth bathroom mirrors

 Bluetooth bathroom mirrors reflect the modern times we live in by providing the ability to sync your phone or music device to it.

 Like an illuminated mirror, Bluetooth bathroom mirrors are fitted with LED lighting to mimic natural light.
 However, Bluetooth vanity mirrors go one step further on the technology route by allowing you to play your favourite songs any time of the day or night without the device getting wet.